 Over the following 18 months, Regulations, policies, operating guidelines and training were developed and the Act came into effect on June 19, 2019.
 Reports, details of the operation of the VAD Review Board, further information, available here.
 (Mar 2021)

-Legislation to restore Territory rights and allow the ACT to debate Voluntary Assisted Dying has been passed by the Federal Parliament.
-(Dec 2022)
+The ACT legislation followed the passage of federal legislation to restore Territory rights and allow the ACT to debate Voluntary Assisted Dying.
+(July 2024)

-Legislation to restore Territory rights and allow the Northern Territory to debate Voluntary Assisted Dying has been passed by the Federal Parliament.
+Legislation to restore Territory rights and allow the Northern Territory to debate Voluntary Assisted Dying was passed by the Federal Parliament in December 2022.
+The NT government established an inquiry into VAD which is due to report in July 2024.
 (Dec 2022)